htefera/MLSystemsQualityEvaluation/README.md

 ![Passanger Fare change for GradientBoostingClassifier](Images/GBFarechange.png)

-## Summary
+## Conclusion
-In summary, various features were implemented.
+We created and constructed a machine-learning application to analyze and assess seventeen (17) classification methods from Scikit-Learn, PySpark, and Keras Network in an effort to detect previously unreported defects, reduce potential bugs, and find discrepancies.
+In summary,

 * We created a standardized approach for data preparation, model evaluation, and model robustness testing using Pandas and Spark DataFrames for 17          classifiers
 * We implemented model post-train tests to ensure learned behavior works as expected.
 We demonstrated this using invariant testing and directional         expectation tests using the scikit-learn saved models for a representative data instance
 * We performed trained model and data drift tests using DeepCheecks
-* Performing various data quality checks by writing assertions before the data feed to the ML models.

 ## Future Work

  In the future, I will